 The aim of the Scottish Government's alcohol strategy is to reduce overall alcohol consumption and harm.

 Changing Scotland's Relationship with Alcohol: A Framework for Action contains around 40 measures to reduce alcohol-related harm.
 The framework identifies the need for sustained action in four areas:

 - reduced alcohol consumption

 - supporting families and communities

 - improved treatment and support

 The progress of Scotland's alcohol strategy has been monitored and evaluated by NHS Health Scotland through the MESAS (Monitoring and Evaluating Scotland's Alcohol Strategy) work programme.

-The next phase of Scotland's alcohol strategy will be published at the end of 2016.
+The next phase of Scotland's alcohol strategy will be published in 2017.

 Local Alcohol and Drug Partnerships

 Alcohol and Drug Partnerships (ADPs) have a key role in delivering Scotland's national alcohol strategy.
 There are 30 ADPs in Scotland which bring together local partners including health boards, local authorities, police and voluntary agencies.
 Find out how we support ADPs.